-The Michelin Guide 2021 has reconfirmed Lombardy as the region with the highest number of restaurants and gourmet hubs awarded with the prestigious Michelin star.
-The region, indeed, boasts the impressive number of 59 Michelin-starred restaurants, 17 of which can be found in the beating heart of Milan or in its surroundings.
+The Michelin Guide 2022 has reconfirmed Lombardy as the region with the highest number of restaurants and gourmet hubs awarded with the prestigious Michelin star.
+The region, indeed, boasts the impressive number of 56 Michelin-starred restaurants, three 3-star, five 2-star and forty-eight 1-star, and four new starred.
+16 restaurants can be found in the beating heart of Milan or in its surroundings.
 If you are looking for a gourmet location to savour the best of the Italian cuisine - but not only -, Milan is definitely the place to be!
-Check our guide of the Michelin-Starred Restaurant in Milan in 2021 here!
+Check our guide of the Michelin-Starred Restaurant in Milan in 2022 here!

 Enrico Bartolini al Mudec– 3 stars